stevleibelt/identification_server/README.md

 # REST Identification Server

-php rest application server for idenfitication management
+This project will provide a php based identification management with an rest api.

 # Security Hints